Updated 3 March 2021

 - Residences: All University residence front desks will hold a stock

-You must now wear a face covering in teaching space (providing this does not impact on teaching and learning).
-If you feel a face covering will impact on learning/ teaching or if you are exempt from wearing one, you may use a face shield (which enables your students to see your mouth and can help with communication).
-These are available to collect from the same campus locations providing face coverings (see below).
+You must wear a face covering in teaching space (unless exempt).
+If you feel a face covering will impact on learning/ teaching, you may use a face shield while delivering this.
+Of course you must wear the face covering before and after your learning/ teaching delivery.
+Face coverings and shields are available from the campus locations providing face coverings (these are listed in the previous section about face covering provision).

 Can I wear a face shield (visor) for other roles?